203 ~ A Tragic Interruption in Life

 July 24, 1986

 For months I had been worried about what the requirements would be to homeschool in Livonia.
-And when I met the lady yesterday who had been taken to court regarding homeschooling, I had been shocked and very concerned.
+And yesterday when I met the lady who had been taken to court regarding homeschooling, I had been shocked and very concerned.
 Her personality was very outgoing and bold.
 My goal in homeschooling has always been to quietly do my thing and not attract any undue attention.
+I hoped her assertive personality and trouble with the public school system would not have a negative effect on my situation.

 I had made an appointment with the superintendent of schools to present my case for teaching the boys at home.
 I had decided to tell him that we were expecting to be missionary candidates and we would be probably teaching our children overseas.